 In the same situation but under a per capita arrangement, the death benefit would be split equally between the remaining primary beneficiary and each of the descendants of the other beneficiary.
 This can potentially result in the primary beneficiary getting less than what was originally intended.

 |Generational distribution of benefit among descendants||Equal distribution of benefit among surviving beneficiaries|

 |Keeps assets within the family||Assets can be passed on outside the family|

 |Eliminates the need to update policy after major life events||Requires adjustment of policy|

 How can I make sure that my life insurance policy is divided up between my beneficiaries on a per stirpes basis?

-Your life insurance carrier should be able to tell you what you need to do when you specify the beneficiaries on your policy.
-If they cannot do so, consult with an estate planning attorney who can explain this to you.
+Your life insurance carrier or insurance agent should be able to describe what steps you need to take when you specify the beneficiaries on your policy.
+If they are unable to do this, consult with an estate planning attorney who can explain this process to you.

 If I have unpaid debts when I die, can creditors seize my death benefit?